How to unit test private method in TypeScript (part 2)

 or a2

-change in the future that all these 5 tests may fail, when they should not.
+change in the future, all these 5 tests may fail when they should not.

-At that point, most people understand the situation and agree to test the private methods.
-However, there is some good ways to do it and some bad ways.
+At that point, most people understood the situation and agreed to test private methods.
+However, there are some good ways to do it and some bad ways.
 The worst way to do it to cast the class A

 to be of type any and call a3